caomem/ffmpeg-it/README.md

 ffmpeg-it mov -o mp4 -a
 ```

-2. Encode all `.mp4` files in the current directory and its subdirectories (with depth 2) using hardware acceleration in device /dev/dri/renderD129 (dedicated GPU):
+2. Encode all `.mp4` files in the current directory and its subdirectories (with depth 2) using hardware acceleration in device /dev/dri/renderD129 (use `ls /dev/dri/render*` to check available renders):
 ```bash
 ffmpeg-it mp4 --acceleration=/dev/dri/renderD129 --recursive=2
 ```